IB/M Frequently Asked Questions

 How do I get certified?

-Once you have completed all prerequisites to recommendation for certification and all of your paperwork is filed with the Office of Teacher Education, (all grades submitted with no incompletes, Praxis Core or waiver scores, passing scores on Praxis II, ACTFL and Foundation of Reading, and your approved plan of study submitted), you will be eligible for certification.
-The Neag School of Education will complete your certification paperwork will send it to your home address.
+Once you have completed all prerequisites to recommendation for certification, (all grades submitted with no incompletes, Praxis Core or waiver scores, passing scores on edTPA, Praxis II, ACTFL and Foundations of Reading, and your approved plan of study submitted), you will be eligible for certification.
+The Neag School of Education will complete your certification paperwork will send it to you.
 Once you have reviewed it, submit it to the Connecticut State Department of Education.